 The U.S. Navy used asbestos on submarines since this material was heat resistant, very durable, and not corrosive.

-Further, the deadly dangers of asbestos weren't fully known to the general public, so it was thought to be safe to use aboard submarines and other Navy vessels.
+Further, the deadly dangers of asbestos weren't fully known to the general public until the early 1980s, so Navy personnel thought it was safe for decades.